NachoCasta/PrograAvanzadaUZH/README.md

 - [x] 8. **Erklaeren Sie die Bedeutung des Schluesselwortes friend und wo dieses sinnvollerweise eingesetzt werden kann.**
    (Explain the meaning of the keyword friend and where this can be meaningfully used.)

    It lets you declare another class or function as a friend, which lets them access private and protected members of the class where the friend declaration appears.
 One of the use cases would be when defining the std::istream and std::ostream operators.
+Another use case would be classes that have a close relationship to each other, for example: matrix and vector.

 - [ ] 9. **Erklaeren Sie den Unterschied zwischen Pointer und Reference.
 Worauf ist insbesondere bei Objekten, die auf dem Stack liegen aufzupassen?**
    (Explain the difference between Pointer and Reference.
 What is especially important for watching objects that are on the stack?)